updatemike/uni/cadeiras/iaed/notes/README.md

 ```

 ## Input/Output
-##scanf()
+## scanf()
-Will read the first value that matches the type (decimal number in this case), from stdin, and assign it to x.
+Will read the first value that matches the type (decimal number in this case), from stdin, until it finds a whitespace and assigns it to a variable
 Returns how many values were read.
 ```c
 int x;
 scanf("%d", &x);